ankitvij7/datascience-project/stage2/data/README.md

 * IMDB (Link: http://www.imdb.com)
 * Rotten Tomatoes (Link: http://www.rottentomatoes.com)

 We collected > 3000 tuples from each site across a variety of movie genres.
-We collected **3006** movies from rottenTomatoes and **N** from imdb.
+We collected **3005** movies from rottenTomatoes and **3250** from imdb.
 The source of the data is not found in the data / schema but in the file name.
 The Tuples are of the form:

 #### Attributes:
 Url,Title,Score,Rating,Genre,Directed By,Written By,Box Office,Release Date,Runtime,Studio